mxilia/Snake-RL/README.md

 ## Performance
 ### Solving 6x6
 Before solving 10x10, I tried solving 6x6.
-So the model I used is Convolutional Dueling Double Deep-Q-Learning.
-I didn't use noisy network because it keeps looping before learning.
+The model I used is Convolutional Dueling Double Deep-Q-Learning.
+I didn't use noisy network because it keeps looping therefore takes a lot of time to learn.
 The model structure:<br><br>
 ![structure](assets/structure.png)
 <br><br>
 The convolutional layer takes 4 continuous frames of the game state in and then process it and send it to fully connected layer as shown in the picture then it outputs Q-Value for each action.<br>